VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 9.1 Summary

-PlateMate is a comprehensive home-made food delivery system that successfully addresses the gap in the market for specialized platforms catering to home-based food providers.
+CookToDoor is a comprehensive home-made food delivery system that successfully addresses the gap in the market for specialized platforms catering to home-based food providers.
 The project has been successfully developed and tested, demonstrating a complete end-to-end solution for the food delivery ecosystem.

 #### 9.1.1 Project Achievement

-The PlateMate system has achieved all its primary objectives:
+The CookToDoor system has achieved all its primary objectives:

 1. **Successfully Connected Providers and Customers**: The platform provides a digital marketplace where home-based food providers can showcase their offerings and customers can easily discover and order authentic home-cooked meals.